mountaineerbr/shellChatGPT/man/README.md

 In chat mode, a PDF, DOC, TXT or URL filepath at the very end of the user prompt is appended as text dump to the current user input.

-Make sure file paths containing spaces are backslash-escaped.
+Make sure file paths containing spaces are backslash-escaped!

 #### Model and Capacity